Dirt Squirts Kart Club

 *Action Park East, Champion Speedway, and Penn Can all require a full-face helmet, pants, and durable jacket.

-Neck brace must be worn at all times when on the track.
+Neck brace must be worn at all times when kart is on the track.

-Kill switch must be located on steering wheel or dash area and function properly.
+Kill switch must be located on steering wheel, dash area, or within easy reach of driver and function properly.

 Karts are required to have roll bar or brush guard that would keep your kart from laying on top of you in the case of a roll over, and proper protection against bodily injury if there are accidents.